gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 history: The training process returns a history object, which typically contains information about the training and validation metrics across epochs.
 You can use this object to analyze the training progress, check for overfitting, and make decisions about further training or adjustments.

 By running this line, your N2V model will start learning from the training data, and its performance will be evaluated on the validation set.
 The training process involves updating the model's weights based on the optimization algorithm and the specified loss function (mean squared error in this case).

-If you have any specific questions about the training process or if you want to analyze the training history (history), feel free to let me know!

 ```
 print(sorted(list(history.history.keys())))